 If you’re in the market for an iPad, but you don’t want to break the bank, you’ve got plenty of options.
-That said, there are a few cheap iPad models you should avoid if you’re looking to snag a new tablet this year.
+That said, there are a few cheap iPad models you should avoid if you’re looking to snag a new tablet in early 2020.

 Apple’s iPad lineup has something for everyone.
 The company’s 2018 iPad Pro models are powerhouses aimed at those who want top notch performance for gaming and getting things done on-the-go.
 Unfortunately, that firepower comes at a cost.

 If you want to get into the Apple ecosystem for a bit cheaper, you’ll find an assortment of budget alternatives.
 And while some are certainly worth a look, others you’ll want to avoid.

 In some cases, it’s due to the age of the hardware.
 In others, it’s for a combination of reasons.
 A few of the devices we’ve got on this list might surprise you.

 With that out of the way, allow us to take you through five cheap iPads that we think you should cross off your list if you’re looking to snag a new slate in January and February.

 The third-generation iPad mini, also known as the iPad mini 3, is extremely cheap and runs the latest version of iOS 12 (iOS 12.4.4).
 However most people should avoid buying it.
 There are a few reasons why.